intel/net-test-suites/README.md

 Net-test-suites includes the TCP protocol test suite written in TTCN-3 language.

-The test suites can be compiled with the TTCN-3 compiler and executed with the TTCN-3 runtime (Eclipse titan.core).
+This and other included sample and experimental test suites can be compiled and executed with the [titan.core](https://projects.eclipse.org/projects/tools.titan), an open source TTCN-3 compiler and runtime.

 ## Building and Running the TCP Test Suite

-### 1. Install the Dependencies
+### 1. Install Dependencies

 Ubuntu: